scala/docs.scala-lang/contributing.md

 At the moment, `RELEVANT-CATEGORY` corresponds to only a single category, "core," because we are currently focusing on building up documentation of core libraries.
 However, expect more categories here in the future.

-If your document consists of **multiple** pages, like the [Collections]({{ site.baseurl }}/overviews/collections/index.html) overview, an ordering must be specified and a name must be assigned to the collection of pages.
+If your document consists of **multiple** pages, like the [Collections]({{ site.baseurl }}/overviews/collections/index.html) overview, an ordering must be specified, by numbering documents in their logical order with `num`, and a name must be assigned to the collection of pages using `partof`.
 For example, the following header might be used for a document in the collections overview:

     ---
     layout: overview-large